 - Now, open Chrome and see if the “password not saving” issue has been fixed.

 Some extensions installed in your browser might be the cause of the problem you are faced with.
+For example, if you’ve installed third-party password managers as extensions in Chrome, they have control over the save passwords option, which might create conflicts with Chrome.
 To know for sure, you have to disable all of them and see if Chrome will save your website passwords.
 If it does, enable your extensions one at a time until you discover the culprit.

 - Open your Google Chrome browser and go to the menu.